danielRedhead/coalition-conflict-status/README.md

 # coalition-conflict-status

-Data, code and manuscript for "Coalitions & conflict: A longitudinal analysis of male politics", published in Evolutionary Human Sciences
+Data, code and manuscript for "Coalitions & conflict: A longitudinal analysis of male politics", published in Evolutionary Human Sciences DOI: 10.1017/ehs.2021.26/
 ----------------------------

 # Requirements for analyses: